kinegratii/django-echarts/docs/api.md

 ### map_js_host

-The repository which project provides **Echarts map javascript file**.The table lists the CDNs what the settings item supports.
+The repository which project provides **Echarts map javascript file**.The table lists the CDN names what the settings item supports.

 | name      | host url format                          |
 | --------- | ---------------------------------------- |
 | echarts   | http://echarts.baidu.com/asset/map/js    |
 | pyecharts | [https://chfw.github.io/jupyter-echarts/echarts](https://chfw.github.io/jupyter-echarts/echarts) |

->  Note:The *echarts* host supports only http schema,so it will goes wrong when you deploy with HTTPS using this host.
+>  Note:The *echarts* host supports only http schema,so it will goes wrong when you deploy with HTTPS using this host in some brower(e.g Google Chrome).

 ### local_host